> MICROPATTERNED DISHES

 They are ready to use, you just need to plate your cells on the glass substrate and observe them on the specific micropattern.

-Plate the cells in the petri dish and observe them
+Plate the cells directly in the Petri dish and observe them

 Observe the cells through the micropatterned glass substrate

-Can be stored for months thanks to the covalent bond with the glass bottom
+Can be stored for months at room temperature thanks to the covalent bond with the glass bottom

-The 4Dcell micropatterned dishes are provided into sterile individual plastic bags.
+The 4Dcell micropatterned dishes are provided in individual plastic bags (aseptic conditions).

 The standard shapes offered by 4Dcell are: